moiz46354/gender_detector/README.md

 Download the model file and run the inference_gender file to test this model on local environment.
 ![image](https://github.com/moiz46354/gender_detector/assets/83147631/53ce70fe-36ab-403a-b6a4-8d81b11bccb3)

 If you want to run this on Google Colab.
-Just simply run the GenderDetectionkit.ipynb file.
+Just simply run the GenderDetection.ipynb file.
 This is a simple demo:
 ![image](https://github.com/moiz46354/gender_detector/assets/83147631/c91bd625-95ed-497e-875f-f21908943dcc)